ARA General Belgrano: Sinking

 On 12 April 1982, following the 1982 invasion of the Falkland Islands, the United Kingdom declared a 200 nmi Maritime Exclusion Zone (MEZ) around the Falkland Islands within which any Argentine warship or naval auxiliary entering the MEZ might be attacked by British forces.
 On 23 April, the British Government clarified in a message that was passed via the Swiss Embassy in Buenos Aires to the Argentine government that any Argentine ship or aircraft that was considered to pose a threat to British forces would be attacked.

 On 30 April this was upgraded to the total exclusion zone, within which any sea vessel or aircraft from any country entering the zone might be fired upon without further warning.
 The zone was stated to be "...without prejudice to the right of the United Kingdom to take whatever additional measures may be needed in exercise of its right of self-defence, under Article 51 of the United Nations Charter."
 The concept of a total exclusion zone was a novelty in maritime law; the Law of the Sea Convention had no provision for such an instrument.
-Its purpose seems to have been to increase the time available to ascertain whether any vessel in the zone was hostile or not.
 Regardless of the uncertainty of the zone's legal status, it was widely respected by the shipping of neutral nations.

 The Argentine military junta began to reinforce the islands in late April when it was realised that the British Task Force was heading south.
 As part of these movements, Argentine naval units were ordered to take positions around the islands.
 Two Task Groups designated 79.1, which included the aircraft carrier plus two Type 42 destroyers, and 79.2, which included three Exocet missile-armed s, sailed to the north.
 General Belgrano had left Ushuaia in Tierra del Fuego on 26 April.
 Two destroyers, ARA Piedra Buena and ARA Hipólito Bouchard (also ex-USN vessels) were detached from Task Group 79.2 and together with the tanker YPF Puerto Rosales, joined General Belgrano to form Task Group 79.3.